Translate

 “When’s the last time you let somebody know you completely?”

-She looked at Elijah and realized, with sudden terrifying clarity, that he saw every hidden translation happening inside her in real time.
+She looked at Elijah and realized, with a sudden, terrifying clarity, that he was watching every hidden translation happen inside her in real time.
+And instead of recoiling, he stayed.

 “What?”